Alomahuang/MovieFinder/README.md

 #### Detail.vue

-1. The release date of the movie origianlly is in YYYY-MM-DD form, but I prefer just showing the year.
+1. The release date of the movie originally is in YYYY-MM-DD form, but I prefer just showing the year.
 If you want it to show in other form, you can use ```this.$moment(date, 'YYYY-MM-DD').format('Your Formate');```
 2. Overview of the movie will hide the context longer than String Length 200, you can modify ```truncateStringValue(this.activeItem.overview, 200)``` to change the setting.

 #### index.js

 1. Use mutation and action to control the state.
 Always!
-2. Genrally **type** in this page, 1 means Movie-list related stored states, and 2 is for Single-movie-detail stored states.
+2. Generally **type** in this page, 1 means Movie-list related stored states, and 2 is for Single-movie-detail stored states.

 ## Problems